KasparEtter/ef1p/pages/email/email.md

 Subaddressing
 </summary>

-Many email service providers support a technique known as [subaddressing](https://en.wikipedia.org/wiki/Email_address#Subaddressing) as part of their address normalization.
+Many mailbox providers support a technique known as [subaddressing](https://en.wikipedia.org/wiki/Email_address#Subaddressing) as part of their address normalization.
-By restricting the character set for usernames more than the standard demands, an email service provider can designate a special character, which is valid according to the standard but not in its set for usernames, to split the [local part](#normalization) into two.
+By restricting the character set for usernames more than the standard demands, a mailbox provider can designate a special character, which is valid according to the standard but not in its set for usernames, to split the [local part](#normalization) into two.
 The part before this special character is used to determine the recipient of a message.